Skip to main content

 8. The MQ API eliminates the need for browser-based applications to use WSS to send and receive MQTT messages.

-• Browser-based applications cannot directly use MQTT, but they can upgrade HTTPS to WSS and tunnel MQTT over WSS to a broker that supports this capability.
+• Browser-based applications cannot directly use MQTT, but they can upgrade HTTPS to WSS and tunnel MQTT over WSS to an MQTT broker that supports this capability, such as the FairCom server.

 • Client certificates do not work over WSS.